-After mating, the fertilized female lays eggs near an area with plants.
+After mating, the female lays eggs near an area with plants.
 The embryo develops inside the eggs over a period of 30 days.
 A female moth can lay up to 50 eggs in two weeks.
-The amount eggs laid by the female moth varies depending on the species.
+The amount of eggs laid by the female moth varies depending on the species.

 Within 30 days, the larva develops inside the egg and takes around 7 to 10 days to grow.
-Proper environmental conditions like warm temperature and humidity accelerates the growth of the larvae into a caterpillar embryo.
+Proper environmental conditions like warm temperature and humidity accelerate the growth of the larvae into a caterpillar embryo.

 2) The Larvae (Caterpillar) – Stage 2 –

 The newly hatched caterpillar or larva feeds on the shell it has come out for proteins.
-Later the caterpillar feeds on all nearby plants as the female moth laid the eggs near by plants.
+Later the caterpillar feeds on all nearby plants as the female moth laid the eggs nearby plants.

 3) The Pupa – Stage 3 –

 The caterpillar has the ability to spin a type of silk that it creates from its own proteins.
 Later the caterpillar spins this silk around the shell which is called a cocoon.
 Inside this cocoon, the moth transforms from pupa to a fully developed moth with wings.
 The similar pupa stage in butterflies is referred to as chrysalis.
 Breaking down of tissues known as histolysis occurs during the pupa stage.
-Here the moth is void of feeding and does not move.
+Here the moth is devoid of feeding and does not move.
 After two weeks or so, the caterpillar transforms into a moth with wings and comes out of the cocoon.

 4) The Adult – Stage 4 –

-Here the fully grown moth, also known as imago, breaks out of the cocoon with a swollen abdomen and shriveled wings.
+Here the fully grown moth, also known as the imago, breaks out of the cocoon with a swollen abdomen and shrivelled wings.
 This happens because of the fragile wings of moths that delays the time for moths to come out of the cocoon.
 Once the fragile wings of the newly born moth become more firm and rigid, the moth flies out in order to feed and mate.
 The life expectancy of a moth varies depending on the kind of species.
 Some species live for weeks, some live for months and the others live up to 10 weeks.